harshithbelagur/GPT2/README.md

-#Lite Implementation of GPT2
+# Lite Implementation of GPT2

 Codes are taken from multiple sources and annotated for better understanding.
-Pretrained weights used from Hugging Face -
+Pretrained weights used from Hugging Face(source given in the notebook) -

 - http://jalammar.github.io/illustrated-gpt2/